Michdo93/python-openhab-rest-client/README.md

 ## Usage

-Basically, you always need the 'OpenHABClient'.
-Regardless of whether you carry out a normal REST request or one via SSE.
+Basically, you always need the `OpenHABClient`.
+Regardless of whether you carry out a normal `REST request` or one via `SSE`.
 This looks as follows:

 ### Authentication